x20218141/HDipProject/README.md

 ## *Deleting / Changing the sentences/Pharses*

 1. To change the Sentences / Phrases that trigger the text you just need to click the pink box beside "get messageText =" and enter the Sentence/Phrase there and enter the extact same Sentence/Phrase in the pink box beside "set messageText to".
-Do this for all of them.
+Do this for all of them. *Please note that this is case sensitive, if you text the app and have a missing capital letter, comma or a space at the end it will not fuction correctly *

 2. To delete 1 or more of the text functions, Click on the blue cog wheel that is between "do" & "if" at the top of the blocks.
 Then for example if removing the last text function.
 Just drag the bottom "else if" out of the "if" block.
 The block related to that bottom will be left detached from the remaining blocks.
 Just drag the diseired blocks over to the trash icon to remove them. <br /> <br />